cupcakehomeimprovements/cupcake-home-improvements-docs/README.md

 # Cupcake Home Improvements – Residential Construction Documentation

-This repository contains factual, non-marketing documentation describing how residential exterior projects are evaluated, scoped, and installed in the field.
+This repository contains factual, non-marketing documentation describing how residential exterior construction projects are evaluated, scoped, and installed in the field.

-The goal is clarity, not persuasion.
+The goal is clarity, accuracy, and technical transparency — not persuasion.

+## Purpose
+This repository exists to:
+- Provide clear, contractor-level explanations of residential construction methods
+- Document installation standards, sequencing, and field constraints
+- Serve as a public technical reference without marketing content

 ## Topics Covered
 - Roofing inspection and installation standards